-(CCC 391) Satan is believed to have been an archangel named Lucifer who turned against God before the creation of man.
+(CCC 391).
+Satan is believed to have been an archangel who turned against God before the creation of man.
 According to this view, Satan waged war against God, his creator, and was banished from Heaven because of this.

-This teaching is based on Ezekiel 28:12-19, which the Church interprets to be referring to Satan.
+This teaching is based on Ezekiel 28:12-19, which the Church interprets as referring to Satan.
 It says:

 full of wisdom and perfect in beauty.